HazyResearch/deepdive/doc/doc/basics/running.md

 ```

 All examples in the last DeepDive release will be downloaded to a `deepdive-VERSION` directory.
-Start by entering the 'spouse_example' directory:
+Start by entering the spouse\_example directory:

 ```bash
 cd deepdive-*/examples/spouse_example/postgres/tsv_extractor
 ```

-The data resides in the 'data/' subdirectory.
+The data resides in the `data/` subdirectory.
 The news articles are in the
-'data/articles_dump.csv' file.
+`data/articles_dump.csv` file.
 Have a look at this file to get a rough idea
 on what data DeepDive is processing.

-For this example run, we use the 'tsv_extractor' extractor, residing in
+For this example run, we use the `tsv_extractor` extractor.
-the 'default_extractor' directory.
-Other extractors like 'piggy_extractor', 'json_extractor', and
+Other extractors like `piggy_extractor`, `json_extractor`, and
-'plpy_extractor' can also be found in the application directory.
+`plpy_extractor` can also be found in the application directory.
 For more
 details on extractors, see the ["Writing extractors"](extractors.html) document.

 ```bash